Burn Injuries at Work

 According to the United States Occupational Safety and Health Administration (OSHA), the federal agency that oversees workplace safety, electrical burns can have additional dangerous effects, such as shock-related injury that can lead to internal injuries like organ damage and involuntary muscle contractions.
 Shock-related workplace injury can result in hemorrhaging, tissue destruction, and nerve damage.

-As the workers’ compensation attorneys at the Law Offices of Jeffery S. Glass, LLC know, burn injuries are among the most complex work injury cases a law firm can handle.
+The team of attorneys at the Law Offices of Jeffery S. Glass, LLC know, burn injuries are among the most complex work injury cases a law firm can handle.
 In some cases, the injuries may prove fatal.
 Even if a worker survives a third or fourth-degree burn, there is an extreme risk for developing a fatal infection, because the protective layer of skin has been destroyed.
 If an on-the-job burn accident results in a workers’ death, the surviving spouse or other family member will need to apply for workers’ compensation death benefits.

 Workers’ compensation death benefits in Massachusetts can include payment for medical bills associated with the fatal injury, funeral bills, and lost wages for money the employee would have earned had it not been for the fatal burn accident.